monolith1/Handwritten-OCR-for-WriteIn-Resolution/README.md

 In order to run this application, navigate to the project folder and run the following command:

-`python local_app.py -i <path to input images folder> -o <path to results output folder> -c <candidate options separated by spaces>`
+`python app.py -i <path to input images folder> -o <path to results output folder> -c <candidate options separated by spaces>`

 For example, to run the test batch images, you can use the command:

-`python local_app.py -i data/batch_test_images -o data/results -c Ramen Pizza Shawarma Spaghetti`
+`python app.py -i data/batch_test_images -o data/results -c Ramen Pizza Shawarma Spaghetti`

 The input images should include only the write-in text.
 For the best results, the text should be printed in all capital letters.
 The application will produce two files in the results folder - **batch_results.csv** containing the tally and **unresolved.csv** containing the filenames of images that could not be resolved.
 Process images from unresolved inputs will also be placed in the results folder.

 A demonstration of the functionality of this application is also available at https://share.streamlit.io/monolith1/handwritten-ocr-for-writein-resolution/main.
 This demonstration visualizes how the application performs classification.
-It also allows the user to see how the results vary based on different settings for the [minimum similarity score](#similarity).
+It also allows the user to see how the results vary based on different settings for the [minimum similarity threshold](#similarity).

 ![Demonstration App](data/test_images/demo.jpg "Demonstration App Screenshot")